 Sub-metering of electricity consumption is an important step towards monitoring energy use and savings.
 Logging refrigerant use is also possible.
 Once refrigeration energy use is understood, goals can be established and performance tracked.

 See the Metering and monitoring page for more information.

 Refrigerant selection is important, as the type of refrigerant can affect the efficiency of a system.
 Most refrigeration systems leak refrigerant gases, and many are known to cause significant environmental damage due to their high global warming potential (GWP).

 Frozen storage tends to allow greater thermal temperature swings than cool rooms, though product considerations are important.
-Frozen meat for example is quite insensitive to overcooling, though this is not the case with ice cream.
+Frozen meat, for example, is quite insensitive to overcooling, though this is not the case with ice cream.

-The market is increasingly implementing storage strategies with rooftop solar PV that can reduce or eliminate peak demand.
-There is also likely to be an increase in the integration of electric batteries into refrigeration systems, as the economics of batteries steadily improves.
+The market is implementing storage strategies with rooftop solar PV that can reduce or eliminate peak demand.
+There is likely to be an increase in the integration of electric batteries into refrigeration systems, as the economics of batteries steadily improves.

 Internet of things (IoT) and predictive control

-By taking into account forecast external conditions, electricity tariffs and adaptively learning the thermal response of the system, cost control is much improved.
+By taking into account external conditions, electricity tariffs and adaptively learning the thermal response of the system, cost control is much improved.
 Strategies can be tailored to operating objectives, including minimising total cost and reducing energy consumption.